UIT-GO/driver-service/README.md

 - Token validation through custom security filters
 - Integration with user service for authentication

+## CI/CD Pipeline

+This project uses GitHub Actions for continuous integration and deployment.
+The pipeline includes:

+### Workflow Features
+- **Automated Build**: Triggers on manual workflow dispatch
+- **Java 17 Setup**: Uses Temurin distribution
+- **Maven Build**: Compiles and packages the application
+- **Docker Integration**: Builds and pushes Docker images
+- **Docker Hub Deployment**: Automatically publishes to Docker Hub registry

+### Workflow Configuration
+The CI/CD pipeline is defined in `.github/workflows/ci-cd.yml` and includes:

+1. **Code Checkout**: Retrieves the latest code from the repository
+2. **Java Setup**: Configures JDK 17 environment
+3. **Maven Build**: Executes `mvn -B package` to build the application
+4. **Docker Login**: Authenticates with Docker Hub using secrets
+5. **Image Build**: Creates Docker image with `latest` tag
+6. **Image Push**: Publishes the image to Docker Hub

+### Required Secrets
+Configure these secrets in your GitHub repository settings:
+- `DOCKERHUB_USERNAME`: Your Docker Hub username
+- `DOCKERHUB_TOKEN`: Your Docker Hub access token

+### Manual Deployment
+To trigger a deployment manually:
+1. Go to the "Actions" tab in your GitHub repository
+2. Select the "build" workflow
+3. Click "Run workflow" to start the pipeline

 ## Testing

 Run the test suite: